evil0sheep/onedotzero/doc/hardware_abstraction.md

 ## Step 3: Create Hardware-Specific Variable Files

 All variables that differ between hardware versions will be defined in YAML files within the `ansible/hardware_vars/` directory.
+This includes a persistent list of all compute nodes, with their MAC addresses and desired static IPs.

 #### `ansible/hardware_vars/0.1.yml` (Example for A770 cluster):
 ```yaml